 The University has field trip buses available and contracts for motor coach rentals.
 Please contact the UMass Dartmouth Procurement Department at (508) 999-8055

-The University will reimburse travelers the standard Internal Revenue Service (IRS) mileage allowance (Standard Mileage Rate for Personal Autos Effective 2014 ).
-This mileage rate covers all automobile expenses such as fuel, maintenance, towing, repairs, tires, depreciation, and insurance.
+The University will reimburse travelers the standard Internal Revenue Service (IRS) mileage allowance.
+Standard Mileage Rate for Personal Autos 2015 This mileage rate covers all automobile expenses such as fuel, maintenance, towing, repairs, tires, depreciation, and insurance.

 - In addition to the standard mileage allowance, necessary and reasonable charges for the following automobile-related expenses are allowed: tolls, parking, and fees for ferries, bridges, tunnels, etc.